boudzela/data_cleaning/README.md

-3. indian_sales - the third porject
+3. indian_sales - this project is a part of a bigger project involving power bi

 Some operations applied:
 * HEX, UNHEX